Book: 57 Minutes - All That Stands Between You And a Better Life

 Listen to Your Mother - The pursuit of happiness means becoming a better and more genuine YOU, not a better someone else - put yourself out there; you’ll be glad you did.

 Live Your Life as a Story - Pro-actively fill your life with chapters after chapter of amazing life experiences - each one deliberately different from the last.

 You may get the feeling that you didn’t grasp all the ideas discussed in this book, like me.
-So, I am going to keep this book in kindle and re-read whenever time permits and as I move on with the implementation of those ideas.
+So, I am going to keep this book in Kindle and re-read whenever time permits and as I move on to the implementation of those ideas.

 Overall, time well spent.
 Thank you, Mike Jackson & Pierre Lever.Please buy the book from your local bookstore.